As pretty as this little waterall might be, you don't want this headcut chewing through your field.

 Water issues are always there - sometimes too much, sometimes too little.
 Often the attempt control or manage water leads to unintended and unwanted consequences years later.
 This project is focusing on restoring a stream so that erosion is controlled.

 The video release party was a great success and we really enjoyed the conversation and discussion that came about.
-For those of you in the Watershed breakout room, I was unable to provide some (correct) numbers at that time.
-So here there.
 This project focused on a stream reach length of 616 metres that had an elevation drop of just over 6 metres.
 Check out the video and connect with us if you have any comments or questions.

 Thanks to all the great people who invested in this project: Graham Powell, Agroforesty Woodlot Extension Society, Alberta Conservation Association, County of Grande Prairie, Cows and Fish, Craig Sponholtz of Watershed Artisans and Andrew Jones of Checkered Owl.
 Thanks to the Government of Alberta for funding provided through the Watershed Resiliency and Restoration Program.